SizeCredit/size-solidity/README.md

 - During reinitialization:
   - All users who previously used the `copyLimitOrder` feature are now subscribed to a new collection that mirrors the rate provider they had copied.
   - Their existing limit orders are cleared, since these may now be used by the taker side of a market order.
-  - By default, market orders now select the user-defined yield curve (TODO: confirm this behavior).
+  - By default, market orders now select the user-defined yield curve.
 Since migrated users will have no personal curve set, market orders will revert unless integrators pass an explicit collection parameter.
 - To indicate "no copy," users should pass a `CopyLimitOrderConfig` with all fields set to null except `offsetAPR`.
 Passing zero min/max bounds will cause reverts—even if the curator has configured valid bounds.
 - For the sake of clarity, `getLoanOfferAPR` and `getBorrowOfferAPR` on the `SizeView` contract were renamed to `getUserDefinedLoanOfferAPR` and `getUserDefinedBorrowOfferAPR` to be explicit about whether the yield curve is from a rate provider or from the user themselves.
+- Some infrequently utilized `SizeView` functions were removed to make room for the additional `WithCollection` functions and not break the max contract size limit.

 ## Test